-The Advisor claims an exemption from the registration requirements applicable to CPOs under CFTC Rule 4.13(a)(3) with respect to certain Clients (see discussion in Item 8 above).
+The Advisor claims an exemption from the registration requirements applicable to Commodity Pool Operators under CFTC Rule 4.13(a)(3) with respect to certain Clients see Item 8 "Methods of Analysis, Investment Strategies and Risks of Investing: Derivative Investments").
+In addition, we rely on an exemption for relief from the NFA and CFTC regulations from certain reporting and recordkeeping requirements applicable to commodity trading advisors.